braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/onelogin.md

 # OneLogin

-> This article will walk you through how to configure Braze to use OneLogin for single sign-on.
+{:.subintro}

-[OneLogin](https://www.onelogin.com/) is a cloud identity platform that provides a comprehensive solution for managing user identities.
+This article will walk you through how to configure Braze to use OneLogin for single sign-on.<br><br>[OneLogin](https://www.onelogin.com/) is a cloud identity platform that provides a comprehensive solution for managing user identities.
 OneLogin integrates with cloud and on-premise applications using SAML 2.0, for Single Sign-On (SSO), user provisioning, multi-factor authentication, and more.

 ## Requirements